SeaGL/seagl.github.io/health_and_safety_policy.md

 SeaGL, the Seattle GNU/Linux Conference, is more than just a gathering; it is a community.
 As such, we all have a duty to protect one another and keep our community safe.

-This year, as we return to hosting in-person activities, SeaGL has added a Health and Safety Policy.
+Last year, as we returned to hosting in-person activities, SeaGL added a Health and Safety Policy.
 This policy acts as a framework for us to respect the health of our fellow attendees during the event, and to ensure that we can continue meeting safely at events into the future.

 Our Health and Safety Policy encourages facial coverings in spaces where distancing cannot be maintained, expects full vaccination and voluntary testing by attendees, and includes mitigations in the form of outdoor ventilation, as suggested by the [Public Health Pledge’s badging standard](https://publichealthpledge.com/badging).

-Any policy updates we publish will not be weakened before the 2023 event held on November 3rd and 4th.
+Any policy updates we publish will not be weakened before the 2024 event held on November 8th and 9th.

 ## Definitions